-This could be indicative of a local irritant (such as deicer) or inflammation/infection from bacterial, fungal and/or parasitic sources.
-Even if the inciting cause is no longer present, constant licking and chewing can become a self-propagating cycle of continued trauma to the skin and continued inflammation (a condition also known as pyotraumatic dermatitis).
+This could be indicative of a local irritant (such as deicer on the ground in the winter) or inflammation/infection from bacterial, fungal and/or parasitic sources.
+Even if the irritating cause is no longer present, constant licking and chewing can become a self-propagating cycle of continued trauma to the skin and continued inflammation (a condition also known as pyotraumatic dermatitis).

-Could It Be Caused by Allergy or an Infection or Something Else?
+Could It Be Caused by Allergy, Infection or Something Else?

 Are There Any Irregular Lumps or Bumps?